daultonb/TextAnalyzer/README.md

    │   │    ├── canvasImport.csv*   # The updated gradebook file to be imported back into Canvas gradebook
    │   │    └── quizExport.csv*     # Quiz export containing student responses
    │   │
    │   ├── lib                     # Library files for program to use
    │   │    ├── input.xlsx         # Prepared spreadsheet for automatic execution (can be different name)
-   │   │    ├── key.ico         # Icon file for program logo
+   │   │    ├── textAnalyzer.exe`   # Hidden Executable version of the program
-   │   │    └── keywords.txt*   # Keyword file
+            └── keywords.txt*      # Keyword file
-   │   │
-   └── keywordFinder.exe  # Executable version of the program
 ~~~

 *Note: all files with an asterisk (" * ") next to them can have different names as long as you update the prepared spreadsheet accordingly.*